Nils277/LynxLauncherTheme/Theme_Items.md

 Width of the margin to the left and right of the search bar.

-# Favorites Screen
+# Management Screen
-The favorites screen shows all the favorite apps and contacts.
+The management screen allows to change and alter the positions of the screens.

 ## Backgrounds